-HPP271 probes are compatible with Vaisala Indigo 200 transmitters starting from Indigo transmitter software version 1.4.0 or higher.
+HPP272 probes starting from serial number P3940796 require Vaisala Indigo transmitter software version 1.4.0 or above.
+HPP272 probes with an earlier serial number are compatible with Indigo transmitters starting from Indigo software version 1.3.2.
 Connecting the probe to an Indigo transmitter provides a range of additional options for outputs, measurement viewing, status monitoring, and configuration interface access.